tj-tusharjain/azure-compute-docs/articles/service-fabric/service-fabric-get-started-containers.md

 ```

    > [!NOTE]
-   > The OS build version tagging features is only available for Service Fabric on Windows
+   > The OS build version tagging feature is only available for Service Fabric on Windows
    >

 If the underlying OS on the VM is build 16299 (version 1709), Service Fabric picks the container image corresponding to that Windows Server version.
 If an untagged container image is also provided alongside tagged container images in the application manifest, then Service Fabric treats the untagged image as one that works across versions.
 Tag the container images explicitly to avoid issues during upgrades.